paich64/C64MEGA65/doc/jiffy.md

 * Start the core with the updated SD card

 * Select "JiffyDOS" in the "Kernal" submenu of the core's menu

-* Press reset (only necessary with Alpha versions of the core; the release version will reset automatically)